 After you have configured a realm for SAML authentication, you must obtain the link of the SAML metadata file.

 - In the left navigation panel of the Edit Realm page, click Authentication.

 - Click View Metadata.

 - Copy the URL displayed in the browser window, and save it to a notepad.

 The URL might look as follows:

-You will need this URL when you configure the IdP for SAML authentication.
+You need this URL when you configure an IdP for SAML authentication.